trigger-corp/trigger.io-browsersettings/module/docs/index.md

 enable background audio
 :   set this to `true` to allow audio in the iOS webview to play even when the app is running in the background. (iOS only)

+respect playing audio
+:   set this to `true` to prevent audio being played by other apps from being muted when your app starts. (iOS only)